A perfect week hiking in Cusco & Machu Picchu. We explore Cusco, the Sacred Valley and Machu Picchu, all in the company of our expert trekking guides.

-The temple area is at the top of steep terracing which helped to provide excellent defenses.
-Stone used for these buildings was brought from a quarry high up on the opposite side of the Urubamba River – an incredible feat involving the efforts of thousands of workers.
+The temple area is at the top of steep terracing, stone used for these buildings was brought from a quarry high up on the opposite side of the Urubamba River – an incredible feat involving the efforts of thousands of workers.
 The complex was still under construction at the time of the conquest and was never fully completed.
 After a guided tour of the site you will drive down the valley towards Calca.

 After 30 minutes you will arrive at the small, rarely visited ruin of Urco near the town of Calca (pictured above) where you will be given a description of the site and the ancient farming practices that were undertaken on the extensive terraces which have been now fully restored.
 It is very unlikely you will see anyone else at these ruins as it is well off the beaten track.
 You will then walk down the hill to the family-run dairy and corn farm where you will be shown around the facilities, the animals, the machinery, and be shown how the largest corn in the world is grown in this unique climate.
 This is a working farm, not a staged event, the people you see are doing what they do every day.